AWS Cloud Development Kit MCP server

 Stats

-The CDK MCP Server provides a comprehensive toolkit for AWS Cloud Development Kit (CDK) best practices, infrastructure patterns, and security compliance through CDK Nag integration.
-It helps streamline CDK development with predefined patterns, security automations, and specialized guidance for various AWS services.
+The AWS CDK MCP Server is a specialized tool that helps developers implement AWS Cloud Development Kit (CDK) best practices, provides infrastructure as code patterns, and ensures security compliance through CDK Nag integration.
+It offers guidance on using AWS Solutions Constructs, GenAI CDK libraries, and implementing security automation.

 Prerequisites